top of page

 During my Master's degree at the Technical University of Munich, I worked as a research assistant at the Chair of Sport Psychology, where I was responsible for the EEG (electroencephalography) lab and taught psychoregulation, relaxation techniques and project management.
 During my PhD, I was a research assistant in the digital|media|lab at the Munich Center for Technology in Society at the Technical University of Munich, where I focused on research and teaching of digital science communication.

 Since 2018, I am working in the digitisation department at the Deutsches Museum as a project coordinator for the area of 3D digitisation and visualisation in the joint project museum4punkt0.
 2022, I became deputy head of the digitisation department coordinationg several projects focussing on digital storytelling and digital museum offers.
-As head of the VRlab I am responsible for the presentation and evaluation of virtual and augmented reality content.
+From 2018 till 2023 I was head of the VRlab / Proxy, a venue to present, evaluate and co-produce virtual and augmented reality content for museums.
 I am centrally involved with the topics of digital storytelling, digital museum offers and the connection of scientific and technical content with digital art.
-Since 2021, I work freelance alongside my job, developing and facilitating online workshops to support socio-cultural projects.
-I also work as a consultant and mentor and give talks and lectures on topics like Digital / Virtual Storytelling, networking and co-production in multidisciplinary cultural workshops.
+Since 2021, I am a freelancer alongside my job at the Deutsches Museum, developing and facilitating (online) workshops and giving lectures in science communication, digital storytelling and changemangement in culture.
+I also work as a consultant and mentor for multidisciplinary projects, digital concepts for culture and museums.

 I connect people from different disciplines to start new creative projects